seunggs/sidetrek/README.md

 1. Sign up for Prisma Cloud.
 2. Create servers (DB and Prisma Server) via Heroku by following the instructions.
 3. Create a service so we can deploy the datamodel to the server created above.
     1. Run `cd prisma` and then `prisma login`.
 Then click "Grant Permission".
     2. Run `prisma deploy -e ../config/prod.env`
     3. Move the "endpoint" filled out in prisma.yml to PRISMA_ENDPOINT in /config/prod.env and uncomment "endpoint" in prisma.yml.
+    4. In /prisma/docker-compose.yml, uncomment managementApiSecret, set it to `${PRISMA_MANAGEMENT_API_SECRET}`
+    5. Add PRISMA_MANAGEMENT_API_SECRET to /config/prod.env, setting it to the value found in X-prisma-prd server -> config vars -> CONFIG -> managementApiSecret, which was set up via Prisma Heroku integration
+    6. Re-run `docker-compose up -d`
-  4. Run `prisma deploy -e ../config/prod.env` again to check if all went well (you should see "Service is already up to date.").
+    7. Run `prisma deploy -e ../config/prod.env` again to check if all went well (you should see "Service is already up to date.").
-  5. Check Prisma Cloud to see if the Service has been created.
+    8. Check Prisma Cloud to see if the Service has been created.

 ## 3) Node Setup Instructions